-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources and deferred inflows of resources.
+In addition to assets and liabilities, the statement of net position will sometimes report a separate section for deferred outflows of resources and deferred inflows of resources.
 These separate financial statement elements represent an acquisition or a consumption of net position that applies to a future period.
-A deferred outflow of resources represents a consumption of net position that applies to a future period not recognized as an outflow of resources until that future period not recognized as an inflow of resources until that future period.
+A deferred outflow of resources represents a consumption of net position that applies to a future period not recognized as an outflow of resources until that future period.
+A deferred inflow of resources represents an acquisition of net position that applies to a future period not recognized as an inflow of resources until that future period.